 Pro Tip: Fantastiko has a little section in the produce aisle where you can find items that are about to go bad, at incredible prices.
 We stocked up on peppers, potatoes and apples, ate it all within a day or two and to our surprise, the produce was in brilliant condition.

 I highly recommend checking out the Vegetarians and vegans in Bulgaria facebook group if you are looking for advise and local tips as well as events.
-I found here and there’s recommendations absolutely incredible also greatly enjoyed Charlie on Travel’s tips on eating vegan in Sofia, Bulgaria.
+I found here and there’s recommendations absolutely incredible and also greatly enjoyed Charlie on Travel’s tips on eating vegan in Sofia, Bulgaria.

 Updated: June 2018